tchew86/FEARS/README.md

 folder_path = '/path/to/the/csv/folder'
 ```

-- since this documentation has been written before the search volume of every keyword has been gathered, the algorithm still misses a key step.
-At line 67 a User interface should be integrated in the code which asks the user which keywords should be kept.
-This step is important to remove all the queries that are not related to economics or to finance (i.e. if there are the words ‘economic depression’ and ‘postpartum depression’, only the former will be kept).
-The authors in the original paper are left with a list of 118 queries after starting from 622 queries that have at least 1000 observations of daily data.
-However, these numbers might change since Google's algorithms also changed in the meanwhile and this might have led to a slightly different list of related queries.
 - In this script, there might be an error given at line 20 (not expected to happen frequently).
 This is caused by the fact that the algorithm uses the date column from the 'data_401k' data frame when merging all the `.csv` files.
 Therefore, if this keyword is not present among the related queries, its data frame will not be present either.
 To fix this error is possible to switch 'data_401k' with any other related query that has been gathered.
 ```commandline
     data_401k_path = os.path.join(folder_path, 'data_401k.csv')